 Did you spill something on your favorite shirt?
 Don’t worry–we have two options for how to get rid of a stain on cotton.

-Fill a basin with warm water and drop in one Oxi Booster Pod.
+Fill a clean sink or basin with warm water and drop in one Oxi Booster Pod.
 Once it’s dissolved you can dunk the stained part of your garment in and let it sit until the stain loosens.

 If your cotton is excessively wrinkly, use a medium hot iron and always iron on the wrong side of the cotton fabric.

 Step 5: Storing Cotton